 | Desalting cod (salted) | 48 hours | In the fridge (4-6 °C) | Taste a small piece: it should be slightly salty, not bland |

-| Cooking cachelos | 20-25 minutes | Gentle boil | Knife goes in and out without resistance |
+| Cooking "cachelos" | 20-25 minutes | Gentle boil | Knife slides in and out without resistance |

-| Cooking cod | 10-12 minutes | 80-85 °C (without boiling) | Flakes separate easily with a fork |
+| Cooking cod | 10-12 minutes | 80-85 °C (not boiling) | Flakes separate easily with a fork |

-| Ajada (browning garlic) | 2-3 minutes | Medium-low heat | Garlic browned, not brown |
+| "Ajada" (browning garlic) | 2-3 minutes | Medium-low heat | Garlic golden, not brown |

-| Ajada (adding paprika) | 15-20 seconds | Off the heat | Stir quickly; oil turns intense red |
+| "Ajada" (adding paprika) | 15-20 seconds | Off the heat | Stir quickly; oil turns intense red |

-Coordination tip: start with the cachelos.
+Coordination tip: start with the "cachelos".
 When they've been cooking for 10 minutes, put the cod water on to heat.
-When the cod has been in the water for 5 minutes, start the ajada.
+When the cod has been in the water for 5 minutes, start the "ajada".
 This way, everything will be ready at the same time.

 The perfect desalting for this recipe